grahama1970/codex/README.md

 > **Chutes** = cost-/capability-aware model auto-discovery for `codex` that can recommend/execute under price caps (includes image models).

 **Jump to:** [Quickstart](./QUICKSTART.md) • [Scenarios](./scenarios/) • [Features](./FEATURES.md) • [Config](./docs/config.md)

+### Security & Privacy

+Telemetry is off by default.
+OpenTelemetry export is opt‑in, and no data leaves your machine unless you enable it.
+Artifacts are written locally to `./.codex/runs/`.

 ---